isomerpages/imda-test2/_companies/nPlasty.md

 nPlasty offers a surgical simulation platform with VR and Haptics that replicates surgical training currently done on cadavers to complement and advance surgical training.

-They to address the training needs of surgeons around the world.
+**Existing Partners/Projects:**
-They have delivered their solutions to one of the largest Orthopaedic implant manufacturers and is rapidly scaling to being their innovation to residency programs around the world.
+* They have delivered their solutions to one of the largest Orthopaedic implant manufacturers and is rapidly scaling to being their innovation to residency programs around the world.